-B2C is the most common model where businesses sell their products or services straight to consumers.
-Its market size is expected to be worth $6.2 trillion by 2027, potentially making it the most profitable business model option.
+B2C is the most common business model and includes businesses selling products or services straight to consumers.
+Its market size is expected to be worth $6.2 trillion by 2027, potentially making it the most profitable option.

 Consumer to Business (C2B)

-A C2B business model applies to online selling platforms that allow consumers to trade their products or services with businesses.
-This model includes websites that enable companies to hire freelancers and marketplaces that list freelancers’ products for businesses to buy.
+C2B applies to online selling platforms where consumers trade their products or services with businesses.

 Consumer to Consumer (C2C)

-A C2C business model involves consumers buying and selling products or services to other consumers by listing them on marketplaces online, such as eBay, Amazon, and Airbnb.
+C2C involves consumers buying and selling products or services to other consumers by listing them on marketplaces online.

 eCommerce Business Plans

 Once you’ve established the model, the next step is to figure out how to sell your products online.
 By writing a business plan, lay out a written roadmap for the marketing, financial, and operational aspects.

 When figuring the plan out, think about where and how you will source and sell products online.

 Direct to Consumers (D2C)